RAj-TIWARII/weather_forcast/README.md

-# WeatherPy - Advanced Weather Forecast Application
+# Weather Forcast - Advanced Weather Forecast Application

 A modern, feature-rich weather application built with Python and CustomTkinter, providing real-time weather data and 5-day forecasts with a beautiful, responsive user interface.